Our Guarantee

 QTY:

-The Asquith series is thought by many to be the best fly rods ever made.
-Shop owner, Mike Stevens, fishes a 4 and 6wt.
+The Asquith is thought by many to be the best fly rod ever made.

 The Asquith series is the culmination of global cooperation in design, materials, and manufacturing techniques.
 The blanks are built in Japan on Shimano’s proprietary Spiral X platform and assembled in USA, the Asquith boasts superb power transfer from tip to hand, quick recovery, and increased sensitivity.